Malou Herkes on how we can reduce food waste by following the example of previous generations

 Portrait: Regula Ysewijn

-The amount of food we waste—one-third of all food produced—is symptomatic of deeper issues in our food system at large, issues that relate directly to our own disconnect with food and where it comes from.
+Around one-third of all food produced is wasted.
+This staggering number is symptomatic of deeper issues in our food system at large, issues that relate directly to our own disconnect with food and where it comes from.
 Nowadays, we expect food to land in our shops whatever the season and with little idea of the effort it took to get there.
 Food has become cheaper, more abundant and more accessible than ever before—and in many ways that’s a good thing.
 But it comes at a larger cost than we realise as producers’ profit margins are squeezed and production methods streamlined and intensified.
 To keep up with demand, more food is churned out of ever-larger factories and at ever-cheaper prices.
 As food has lost its once precious value, we no longer worry about wasting it.
 Worse, we no longer know how to save it.
+Now, though, more and more people are understandably keen to make more of the food they buy.
+And they can do so by looking backwards.

 Born of necessity